stecrotti/xorsat/readme.md

 A brief explanation of the main results follows
 ### Leaf Removal algorithm
  Recursively remove from the hypergraph all leaves and the hyperedges they are attached to, until there is none left.
 The subgraph resulting at the end, called *core*, is the frozen part of the graph, formed by those variable whose value is forced by the rigidness of the system.
  Call *density* the ratio of number of constraints and number of variables.
-As the density varies from 0 to 1 and beyond, the system undergoes two phase transitions.
+As the density varies from 0 to 1 and beyond, the system undergoes two phase transitions
  - **Dynamic transition**: The core size undergoes a first order phase transition at some density around 0.82 (for p=3), where it jumps to a value extensive with the number of variables N.
  - **SAT/UNSAT transition**: Around 0.92 (for p=3),  the core contains more constraints than variables and the probability of satisfiability becomes exponentially small. ![core](https://github.com/stecrotti/xorsat/blob/master/images/core.png?raw=true "Core")